Japanisch Lernen ist eine lange Reise

 Be careful with traditional textbooks: They often explain Japanese too 'western'.
 Better: Start with the core concepts, as Japanese people themselves learn them.
 You can find these in Cure Dollies Grammar Guide.

-• Cure Dolly: The best english explanations of Japanese grammar you can find.
+• Cure Dolly: The best English explanations of Japanese grammar you can find.

 Your Starter pack for learning Japanese